jaseknighter/flora/README.md

 ## Norns UI

 Flora's interface consists of five screens (or "pages").
 Navigation between screens occurs using Encoder 1 (E1).
 While the controls for each screen vary, basic instructions for each screen can always be accessed using the key combination: Key 1 (K1) + Key 2 (K2).
-The instructions may also be found in the 'flora_instructions.lua' file contained in the /lib directory.
+The instructions may also be found in the lib/instructions.lua file.

 For many parameters, fine-grained adjustments can be made by pressing K1 along with the encoder (see below for details.)